sduduzog/mpov/slides.md

 # Single-File Components

 <!--
-From the first time I touched VueJS to learn it, to using it in production, the VueJS framework has undergone a single major version update.
+From the first time I touched VueJS to learn it, to using it in production, VueJS has undergone a single major version update.
 From version 2 to version 3.
 And throughout, defining a component remained fairly the same.
 -->
 ---
 layout: two-cols-header